 - 3 tablespoons vegan buttery spread

 - In a dutch oven, heat olive oil over medium heat.
-Add onion, carrot, and parsnip and cook for 7-10 minutes, or until onions are translucent and veggies are slightly tender.
-Add 1/4 teaspoon salt and pepper.
+Add onion, carrot, and parsnip and cook until onions are translucent and veggies are slightly tender, about 5-7 minutes.

-- Stir in garlic and mushrooms and cook for another 5 minutes (stirring occasionally), or until mushrooms are tender and lightly browned.
+- Stir in garlic and mushrooms and cook until mushrooms are tender and lightly browned, about 5 minutes.

 - Add vegetable broth, lentils, thyme and sage.
-Bring to a boil, reduce heat and let simmer for 35- 45 minutes, or until lentils are tender.
+Bring to a boil, reduce heat and let simmer until lentils are tender, about 35-45 minutes.

-- Meanwhile, steam cauliflower florets until fork tender and transfer to a food processor (you may need to do this in batches depending on size of food processor).
+- While lentils are cooking, steam cauliflower florets until fork tender and transfer to a food processor (you may need to do this in batches depending on size of food processor).
 Add almond milk, vegan buttery spread and pulse to a smooth and creamy puree.
-Add 1/4 teaspoon salt and pepper.
-Add more salt and pepper to taste.
+Season with salt and pepper, to taste.

 - Transfer lentil mixture to a 9×13 baking dish or 2 qt baking dish.
 Carefully spread mashed cauliflower evenly over top.

-- Bake at 425 for 10 minutes and then transfer to under the broiler for 5 minutes, or until cauliflower is crispy and starting to turn golden brown.
+- Bake at 425 degrees for 10 minutes and then transfer to under the broiler until mashed cauliflower begins to turn golden brown, about 5 minutes.